 Sales of devices generally include an initial warranty for parts and services for one year in the Americas, two years in Europe, the Middle East, Africa (EMEA), and one or two years in the Asia Pacific (APAC) region.
 A liability for the estimated cost of product warranty is established at the time revenue is recognized based on the historical experience of known product failure rates and expected material and labor costs to provide warranty services.
 Specific additional warranty accruals may be made if unforeseen technical problems arise.
 Alternatively, if estimates are determined to be greater than the actual amounts necessary, a portion of the liability may be reversed in future periods.
 Warranty costs are reflected in the consolidated statements of operations and comprehensive loss as a component of costs of revenue.
-The current portion of the device warranty liability is classified as a component of Other non-current liabilities in the consolidated balance sheets.
+The current portion of the device warranty liability is classified as a component of Accrued liabilities, while the long-term portion of the device warranty liability is classified balance sheets.
 A reconciliation of the changes in the device warranty liability for the years ended December 31, 2023 and 2022 is as follows:

 Warranty

-2023 2022
+20 023 2022

 Balance at beginning of the period \$ 413 \$ 270

 Additions for estimated future expense 619 425

 Incurred costs (466) (282)

 Balance at end of the period \$ 566 \$ 413

 Current portion \$ 461 \$ 274

 Long-term portion 105 139

 Total \$ 566 \$ 413